Lecturer - Information Management - School of Information

 Applicants will be selected from this pool for the 2021-22 academic year (including summer sessions), when there is curricular need.
 Positions typically start at the beginning of the semester, and appointments may be renewable based on need, funding, and performance.

 UC Berkeley's newest school, the School of Information (I School), was created in 1994 to address one of society's most compelling challenges: the need to organize and make sense of the abundance of information that we can now collect, store, and share without regard for cost or distance.
 The way we organize, represent, govern, and make sense of this information will shape our ability to achieve public as well as private goals.

 The I School educates professionals and scholars to understand the problems and possibilities of information, to develop models of information practice, and to design useful and usable information applications, services, and solutions.
 This requires insights from diverse fields.
 Our faculty includes scholars and professionals with deep expertise in information and computer science, social sciences, management, law, design, and policy, as well as related fields.

-- A bachelor's degree (or equivalent international degree) or enrollment in an advanced degree program.
+- A bachelor's degree (or equivalent international degree).

 Demonstrated excellence in teaching college-level courses.